Born: October 20, 1956

 Boyle followed up Trainspotting in 1997 with another Hodge-Macdonald-McGregor collaboration, A Life Less Ordinary.
 A romantic comedy featuring karaoke and a pair of ferocious angels (Holly Hunter and Delroy Lindo), it starred McGregor and Cameron Diaz as mismatched lovers at odds with the law and each other.
 Despite the anticipation surrounding the film, it met with heavily mixed reviews and virtually dissipated at the box office.

-Since Slumdog, Danny has taken the reins on the six-time Oscar-nominated adventure biopic 127 Hours (2010) with James Franco, the James McAvoy, Rosario Dawson and Vincent Cassel crime drama Trance (2013), the two-time Oscar-nominated biopic Steve Jobs (2015) with Michael Fassbender and Kate Winslet, and most recently, the sequel to Trainspotting, T2 Trainspotting (2017).
+Since Slumdog, Danny has taken the reins on the six-time Oscar-nominated adventure biopic 127 Hours (2010) with James Franco, the James McAvoy, Rosario Dawson and Vincent Cassel crime drama Trance (2013), and the two-time Oscar-nominated biopic Steve Jobs (2015) with Michael Fassbender and Kate Winslet.